marcoaureliojf/pycaps/outdated_README.md

-# PyVidStylerTool: Advanced Video Subtitle Styling
+# src/pycaps: Advanced Video Subtitle Styling

-PyVidStylerTool is a Python library for generating and compositing dynamically styled subtitles onto videos.
+src/pycaps is a Python library for generating and compositing dynamically styled subtitles onto videos.
 It leverages HTML/CSS for rich text rendering via a headless browser (Playwright) and uses audio transcription (e.g., Whisper) to synchronize subtitles word by word.
 It's designed to be extensible for various subtitle effects, starting with a Karaoke-style effect.

 ## Key Features